 Cheek weld is important — far more important than many people know.
 Like grip on a handgun, cheek weld is frequently misunderstood.

 We have – you should have – been hearing this for years.
 There is no single element that guarantees someone will be a good shooter.
 Rather there is a collection of several seemingly small things (i.e. fundamental skills and actions) that must be reliably and consistently executed with each and every shot.

 Now and then, you find yourself in need of letting everyone within several city blocks know of your whereabouts.
 Maybe you’re a stranded hiker outside of Machu Picchu and just got your gear lifted by Peruvian bandits.
 Now you need to signal for help.
 Or, maybe you just really like a flamboyant entrance to Mom’s annual 4th of July cookout.
-Either way, Enola Gaye USA (@enolagayeusa) has stepped up to the plate to help make it a little easier.
+Either way, Enola Gaye USA (@enolagayeusa) makes a whole line of smoke grenades to make just such efforts easier.

 A company has made it when people start using their brand name as a stand-in for any item in the same realm.
 For example, tissues being called Kleenex, Jacuzzis and hot tubs, and lest we forget Ping Pong and table tennis.
 Sometimes it happens even when it’s not an accurate term.
 This is what has happened with the terms MOLLE and PALS.
 MOLLE became the nearly synonymous name with modern webbing used on plate carriers, belts, backpacks, and more.